MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 ### User-Agent Client Hints suggested use

-Combining User-Agent Client Hints with [feature detection][MdnLearnToolsTestingCrossBrowserTestingFeatureDetection] is an effective way to deliver compatible web content.
+Combining User-Agent Client Hints with [feature detection](https://developer.mozilla.org/docs/Learn/Tools_and_testing/Cross_browser_testing/Feature_detection) is an effective way to deliver compatible web content.
 Microsoft recommends using this pattern to:
 * Improve code maintainability.
 * Reduce code fragility.
 * Reduce code breakage from changes to the User-Agent String.